Shakthi008/A-GENERATIVE-CODE-ASSISTANT-USING-META-AI-FOR-END-TO-END-MULTI-PROGRAMMING-/README.md

    ```bash
    python app.py
    ```

+6. **VS Code Integration**:
+   - You can integrate this system with VS Code using the provided extension.
+The assistant allows you to generate code directly from within the editor and flag the code to be processed by the model.
+   - Once flagged, the code can be sent to the assistant for processing and output, with the results being returned directly to your VS Code interface.

 ### Setup on Google Colab (For GPU Users)
 1. Mount Google Drive and install the required libraries: